Following the Annual General Meeting yesterday, the following are the 2021 RNFBC board members:

 Pat Semeniuk: (Secretary)

 Pat is an RN (non-practicing) and an Independent Health Care Consultant.
 She has wide experience in all levels and fields of practice, including senior administration, leadership and education.
 Before her retirement she was the executive Director of Clinical, Education and Management Development at Vancouver Costal Health.
 She is also very connected to a wide network of nurses and leaders.
 As a member of RNFBC Pat was first involved as a member of the Bursary Committee, then as an appointment Director to fill a vacancy on the Board.
 She too has been very involved on the Transition Committee and her skills and experience were pivotal in process of transition.
-Pat is standing now to become an elected Director.
+Pat was elected to the Board.

 Barb Lawrie: (Treasurer, Chair Audit & Finance Committee)

 Barb Lawrie is an experienced and dedicated nursing leader, currently retired and was most recently employed as the Vice President, Professional Practice and Chief Clinical Information Officer at Vancouver Coastal Health.
 Throughout her career she has been a future-focused, passionate, results driven leader who excels in navigating complex working environments and effectively and collaboratively engaging with stakeholders to achieve organizational outcomes, as evidenced by her current involvement in promoting and advancing the Strategic Vision of Vancouver Coastal Health (VCH).